modelop/modelop.github.io/Guides/Getting Started with FastScore v1-6-1.md

 Analogously to models, streams can also be manipulated from the Dashboard.
 Selecting the "Streams" tab under Model Manage displays the following view:

 ![Streams](images/Streams.png)
+*On the left, existing Stream Descriptors are displayed.
+New Stream Descriptors can be added and existing ones edited from this view.
+The example above displays a simple file stream, which will load the `input_data.jsons` file located in the `/root/data directory` of the Engine Docker container.*

 ### <a name="section-engine-parameters"></a>Engine Parameters
 Engine parameters, such as the number of Engine instances currently running, as well as information about the model, are displayed on the Dashboard Engine tab.